 - A shorter wait time for a consultation and surgery

-- Board Certified Facial Plastic Surgeon with extensive experience in rhinoplasty, face lifts, neck lifts and eyelid surgery
+- Board Certified Facial Surgeon with extensive knowledge in rhinoplasty, facelift surgery, neck lifts, eyelid surgery, and reconstructive surgery

 - Medicare Certified operating suite on the premises